-The first half saw Wolves struggle to find the form which had seen them win their last three matches as the hosts had the better of the scoring to lead 50-37 at half time.
+The first half saw Wolves struggle to find the form which had seen them win their last three matches as the hosts had the better of scoring leading 50-37 at half time.

 It was a frustrating half for Worcester as Arturas Masiulis, Sherrad Prezzie-Blue and Alex Owumi were penalised for fouls throughout the opening two quarters.